jpvonelli/githubPractice/quotes/quotes.md

 -- Winston Churchill

 > "To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment." -- Ralph Waldo Emerson

+> "You see, in this world there’s two kinds of people, my friend: Those with loaded guns, and those who dig.
+You dig.” -- "The man with no name"

+> "In real open source, you have the right to control your own destiny." -- Linus Torvalds

+> "Whenever smart people work, doors are unlocked" -- Steve Wozniak